-AoIP Stream - This setting is the name of the AoIP stream that will be routed to the selected monitor channel when the source is set to AoIP stream.
+AoIP Stream - This setting is the name of the AoIP stream that will be routed to the monitor channel.
 The stream name is comprised of the AoIP stream name prefix and the intercom name.
 For example, if the required AoIP stream, called "Input1", is being transmitted from an intercom unit with the name "DEMO-SOURCE", the AoIP stream name would be "Input1@DEMO-SOURCE".
 This name can be entered manually, or it can be selected from the dynamic list of available AoIP streams detailed below.
-This option is unavailable when the source is set to audio input.

 Available AoIP Streams - This dynamic drop down list shows the AoIP streams that are currently visible on the network.
 Selecting an AoIP stream from this list places the name into the AoIP stream edit box.
-This option is unavailable when the source is set to audio input.

-Talkback Mode - This setting controls how the audio level of the selected monitor is modified when an intercom channel is active.
+Talkback Mode - This setting controls how the audio level of the monitor is modified when an intercom channel is active.
 There are 3 options, the level of the monitor is either muted, reduced by 75% or reduced by 50%.

-Button Mode - Selects the operational mode of the selected monitor channel button on the front panel.
-In momentary mode, the monitor channel is active whilst the button is pressed.
-In latching mode, a separate button press is required to enable and disable the monitor channel.
+Button Mode - Selects the operational mode of the monitor button on the front panel.
+In momentary mode, the monitor is active whilst the button is pressed.
+In latching mode, a separate button press is required to enable and disable the monitor.
 In auto mode, the button has a momentary action that will automatically latch on or off if pressed briefly.
 The button can also be disabled if required.